CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-3.md

 1. You'll notice that the GitHub Copilot generates brief documentation about your workspace's ARM template deployment to Azure, and the workings of the workflow file and a few config files.

    ```
-   # Deployment of Web Application to Azure
+   # Deployment of a Web Application to Azure
    This document outlines the process of deploying the web application to Azure using ARM templates and GitHub Actions.

    ## ARM Template Deployment